Starting in the fall of 2002, West Campus began offering the

 The program emphasizes flexibility to allow you to take courses that relate to specific areas of interest and to take course work from several different but related areas of work, and many can be taken online.
 Select BIS classes are offered at West Campus.

 If your educational goal included a 4-year degree, you can take your first two years at the DMACC West Campus.
 The West Campus is a "full-service" DMACC campus that offers many Liberal Arts courses such as English, Communication Skills, Mathematics, Economics, Business, Psychology, Sociology, Foreign Language and speech just to name a few.
-These courses are applicable for the Associates of Arts (AA) or Associates of Science (AS) degree and are usually transferable to most four-year institutions.
+These courses are applicable for the Associate in Arts (AA) or Associate in Science (AS) degree and are usually transferable to most four-year institutions.

 Telecommunications professionals are needed around the world.
 Iowa has one of the largest concentrations of telecommunications companies in the nation.
 The Telecommunications training at DMACC West Campus is broad and varied to expose each student to the maximum amount of technology training.
 Providing hands-on, lab based training with actual industry equipment gives the students the practical knowledge needed to become a Telecommunications professional.

-Learn More about the DMACC West Campus Telecommunications Program.
+Learn More about the DMACC West Campus Network Technology/Telecommunications Program.